PEM--/asv-la-soiree/devops.md

 ```

 We could build this image and run it, but I prefer using a Docker Compose file.
-These file eases the process of build and run of your Docker images acting as
+These file eases the process of build, run and deploys of your Docker images
-a project file when multiple Docker images are required to work together for an
+acting as a project file when multiple Docker images are required to work
-application.
-Here's the minima `docker-compose.yml` that we will enrich in the
+together for an application.
+Here's the minimal `docker-compose.yml` that we
-next steps of this tutorial:
+will enrich in the next steps of this tutorial:
 ```
 db:
   build: mongo